ATwinkleInSpace/Dawn/README.md

-At the beginning of time, there was nothing but a singularity
+At the beginning of Time,
+there was nothing
+but a Singularity

+(and perhaps a README.md file)